-4. Responsible to ensure the routine maintenance and evaluation of all specialty tools, specialty appliances, specialty equipment and CFR vehicles is scheduled, completed and documented as required.
+4. Ensures routine maintenance and evaluation of all specialty tools, specialty appliances, specialty equipment and CFR vehicles is scheduled, completed and documented as required.

-- Daily Inspection and Maintenance of:
+- Daily inspection and maintenance of:

-- CFR vehicles,
+- CFR vehicles;

-- Wildlife mitigation devices inspection,
+- Wildlife mitigation devices inspection;

-- Physical fitness equipment,
+- Physical fitness equipment;

-- SCBA, and,
+- SCBA; and,

 - Fuel supply, storage and delivery systems.

 - Weekly inspection and maintenance of:

-- Crash alarm (Emergency Alerting System),
+- Crash alarm (emergency alerting system);

-- Fire hydrants,
+- Fire hydrants;

-- Wheeled extinguishers, and,
+- Wheeled extinguishers; and,

 - Communication systems (radios).

 - Monthly inspection and maintenance of:

-- AED's (Automated External Defibrillator),
+- AED's (Automated External Defibrillator);

-- First Aid kits,
+- First Aid kits;

-- Eye wash stations,
+- Eye wash stations;

-- Hydraulic spreaders and shears ('jaws of life'),
+- Hydraulic spreaders and shears ('jaws of life');

-- Defibrillator,
+- Defibrillator;

-- Hydraulic rams,
+- Hydraulic rams;

-- Cut-off saws,
+- Cut-off saws;

-- Chainsaws,
+- Chainsaws;

-- Power generating and lighting systems,
+- Power generating and lighting systems;

-- Multi-Casualty Incident Response trailer,
+- Multi-Casualty Incident Response trailer;

-- Hazardous Materials Spill Kit trailer,
+- Hazardous Materials Spill kit Trailer;

-- Drafting systems,
+- Drafting systems;

-- Portable fire extinguishers (including large-wheeled extinguishers),
+- Portable fire extinguishers (including large-wheeled extinguishers);

-- Foam eductors,
+- Foam eductors;

-- Ladders,
+- Ladders;

-- Ropes and knots,
+- Ropes and knots;

-- Radio and communication equipment,
+- Radio and communication equipment;

-- Pneumatic hand tools, and,
+- Pneumatic hand tools; and,

-- Multitude of hand tools (shovels, brooms, pike poles, rakes, axes, sledge hammers, bolt cutters, etc.);
+- Multitude of hand tools (shovels, brooms, pike poles, rakes, axes, sledge hammers, bolt cutters, etc.).

-- Annual inspection and maintenance of
+- Annual inspection and maintenance of:

 - Apparatus CARs certification:

 - Discharge testing,

 - Foam testing,

 - Dry-Chem testing,

-- Response time testing,
+- Response time testing, and

-- Hose testing, and,
+- Hose testing.

-- Ensures that required documentation is completed correctly and accurately in accordance with CARs and department SOG's.
+- Ensures that required documentation is completed correctly and accurately in accordance with CARs and department SOGs.

-5. Responsible to promote and ensure their understanding and actively participate in the Airport Security Program (ASP), the Apron Management and Safety Plan (AMSP) and the Airside Vehicle Operators Permit (AVOP).
+5. Promotes and supervises subordinates to ensure understanding and active participation of the Airport Security Program (ASP), the Apron Management and Safety Plan (AMSP) and the Airside Vehicle Operators Permit (AVOP).

-- Maintains a security presence on the Main Apron and airside security access points; - Ensures that persons with access to the Restricted Areas have the appropriate
+- Maintains a security presence on the Main Apron and airside security access points; - Ensures that persons with access to the Restricted Areas have the appropriate authority in accordance with the TC Security Regulations; - When required, maintains a security presence in the Air Terminal Building, the Combined Services Building and the Aerodrome; - When required, enforces the ASP, the AMSP and the AVOP program;

-- authority in accordance with the TC Security Regulations; - When required, maintains a security presence in the Air Terminal Building, the Combined Services Building and the Aerodrome; - When required, enforces the ASP, the AMSP and the AVOP program; - Ensures that all General Aviation (GA) parking is documented and submitted to the appropriate department for billing purposes; - Conducts investigations in accordance with the ASP and the AMSP; - Supervises the testing of AVOP students by subordinates to ensure compliance of the AVOP program; - Arranges escorting duties as required to ensure compliance with the TC Security Regulations and the AVOP program; and, - Ensures that required documentation is completed correctly and accurately in accordance with TC, CARs and department SOG's.
+- Ensure that all General Aviation (GA) parking is documented and submitted to the appropriate department for billing purposes; - Conducts investigations in accordance with the ASP and the AMSP; - Supervises the testing of AVOP students by subordinates to ensure compliance of the AVOP program; - Arranges escorting duties as required to ensure compliance with the TC Security Regulations and the AVOP program; and, - Ensures that required documentation is completed correctly and accurately in accordance with TC, CARs and department SOGs.

-6. In co-ordination with, or with direction from the Fire Chief or the Fire Captain, the Firefighter is responsible to organize, schedule and lead in the instruction of fire and life safety education programs.
-These programs are available and utilized by GNWT Departments, airport partners, military, schools and outside agencies, including but not limited to:
+6. In co-ordination with, or with direction from the Fire Chief, the Fire Captain is responsible for organizing, scheduling and leading in the instruction of fire and life safety education programs.
+These programs are available and utilized by GNWT departments, airport partners, military, schools and outside agencies.
+Including but not limited to:

 - Specialized fire courses;

-- Site Orientations with international, national, federal, territorial, city, governments and non -government agencies, contractors, schools;
+- Site orientations with international, national, federal, territorial, city, governments and non-government agencies, contractors, schools;

 - AVOP;

-- ROC-A (Restricted Operator Certificate - Aeronautical);
+- Restricted Operator Certificate - Aeronautical (ROC-A);

 - First Aid training;

 - Fire extinguisher training;

 - Firearms safety training; and,

-- Responsible to ensure that required documentation is completed correctly and accurately in accordance with CARs and department SOG's.
+- Responsible to ensure that required documentation is completed correctly and accurately in accordance with CARs and department SOGs.

-7. In coordination with, or with direction from the Fire Chief or the Fire Captain, the Firefighter is responsible for the effective operation and Health and Safety requirements of the North Slave Regional Training Facility (as regulated by the NWT Workers' Safety and Compensation Commission (WSCC) and the TC Labour Code Part II).
+7. In co-ordination with, or with direction from the Fire Chief, the Fire Captain is responsible for the effective operation and health and safety requirements of the North Slave Regional Training Facility (as regulated by the NWT Workers' Safety and Compensation Committee (WSCC) and the TC Labour Code Part II).
 This generally includes, but is not limited to:

-- Evaluates condition of the North Slave Regional Training Facility;

-- Identifies and manages safety concerns;

-- Follows through on deficiencies reported;

-- Follows the maintenance schedule;

-- Ensures cleanliness of the North Slave Regional Training Facility; - Participates in future planning discussions; - Organizes and schedules outside user groups of the North Slave Regional Training Facility; and, - Responsible to ensure that required documentation is completed correctly and accurately in accordance with TC, CARs, and department SOG's.
+- Evaluates condition of the North Slave Regional Training Facility; - Identifies and manages safety concerns; - Follows through on deficiencies reported; - Over sees maintenance schedule; - Ensures cleanliness of the North Slave Regional Training Facility; - Participates in future planning discussions; - Organizes and schedules outside user groups of the North Slave Regional Training Facility; and,

+- Ensures that required documentation is completed correctly and accurately in accordance with TC, CARs, and department SOGs.